 Heg Brignall is a folk singer and songwriter based in the South West, UK.
 She writes and performs with Heg & The Wolf Chorus; new folk duo Julu Irvine & Heg Brignall; she directs, writes and arranges for The Great Sea Choir (Plymouth) & Wheelhouse Folk Choir (Tavistock) and teaches singing privately in Devon as well as at Folk Singing Retreats.

 Heg is an accomplished composer and arranger and writes music on a commission basis.
 In 2018 she composed the score for the major Cirque Bijou spectacle show Portolan which took place across the River Wear in Sunderland and featured on BBC Four.
-She is currently working on another project with Cirque Bijou.

 As a songwriter she takes inspiration from stories she collects, from tracing her family tree around America; to interviewing her Grandfather about his time as a prisoner of war; to using other peoples stories and turning them into songs.
 These stories create the foundation of her music, creating folk songs that document the tales from which they came.
 She takes inspiration from fairy tales, folklore, legends and other fiction - often with a personal element running underneath the obvious meaning of the lyrics.